Centenary & Non-Centenary Patron Privileges

 Adjunct Faculty: Adjunct faculty have the same privileges as full-time faculty except that their loan period is limited to the semester during which they are teaching.

 Archives User: An appointment with the Archivist is required for a visit to the Centenary Archives.
 The Archivist may escort a non-Centenary patrons to the Archives Room to pursue research.
 If archive materials are brought upstairs, the user must remain near the Circulation Desk to use the materials.

 Centenary Board of Trustees Member: Members of the Board of Trustees may checkout items for the regular 28-day period.

 Centenary College Alumni: All Centenary Alumni must present a valid Alumni Membership Card and a current photo ID to the librarian on duty and complete an Application of Use form before applying for a library borrower's card at the Circulation Desk.
 Borrowing privileges have limited check-out (including no interlibrary loans).
 Use of classrooms, and the screening room is not allowed.
 Two guest computers are set aside in the library on the first floor for checking email and doing research aided by the Reference Librarian on duty.
 For more information, see the Alumni Privileges Policy.

 Classes/Groups (Non-Centenary): All non-Centenary class/group visits must be cleared ahead of time by contacting the Library Director at 318-869-5047.
 The requesting teacher must provide a written letter from their school librarian or administrator stating the need and purpose for asking to use Magale Library (all school resources exhausted).
 Final clearance to utilize Magale’s resources may require administrative approval.
 Once final approval for a non-Centenary class/group is granted, the class must be accompanied by a teacher, and all visitors must sign in and sign out at the Circulation Desk upon arrival and exit.
-As the guest book states: "The library reserves the right to deny limited use to any non-Centenary patron found to cause disruption in the library, either by unacceptable behavior or by tampering with stacks collections".
+As the guest book states: "The library reserves the right to deny limited use to any non-Centenary patron found to cause disruption in the library, either by unacceptable behavior or by tampering with collections or equipment".
 Non-Centenary group visitors may use print materials in the open stacks, the coin-operated copier and the vending machines.
 There are no computer or checkout privileges.